 Your answer to this question will determine the sort of bath you choose.
-If you want focal point then you should choose a free-standing bath that will sit in the room centre and dazzle or visitors such as our Dakota Luxury Free-standing Shower Whirlpool Bath.
+If you want focal point then you should choose a free-standing bath that will sit in the room centre and dazzle or visitors such as our Eco Luxury Free-standing Shower Whirlpool Bath.

 However, you may not want a bath that seeks the limelight.
 If you place your tub against the wall and compartmentalise the area you can help to give some definition to the spaces in your room and your utilities will not look lost in your large bathroom such as the Orlah Corner Bath.